yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-music-teacher.md

 ---

-![How to make money as a music teacher](/img/how-to-make-money-as-a-music-teacher.jpeg) Teachers have an important and often overlooked role in the music industry.
-Educators not only teach the mechanics and theory behind making music, but they also teach musical taste (yes, musical taste can be taught), mentor and offer guidance, and inspire musicians towards excellence and craft.
+![How to make money as a music teacher](/img/how-to-make-money-as-a-music-teacher.jpeg)

+Teachers have an important and often overlooked role in the music industry.
+Educators not only teach the mechanics and theory behind making music, but they also teach musical taste, mentor their students, and inspire musicians towards excellence and craft.

 > Story time